browser icon

 Just as good as a big mall, but with low prices, the Folsom Outlets will probably have everything you would ever need when it comes to clothes, housewares, shoes, and other items.
 It’s one of the best outlet centers around.

 Want to head outside Sacramento?
-Here are some places elsewhere in Northern California.
+Here are some places to check out in counties surrounding Sacramento:

 El Dorado County